Farshina/ETprediction_WPLI_FI/README.md

 Open main_ET_interpolation_WPLI_FI.m in MATLAB and execute the script.
 This will:

-a.
-Generate synthetic ET data.
-b.
-Perform WPLI and FI interpolations between consecutive flight dates.
+i.
+Generate synthetic ET data. ii.
+Perform WPLI and FI interpolations between consecutive flight dates. iii.
-c.
 Display or save the interpolated ET maps.

 4. Explore Results: